AlynMing/grader-hiring-task/task-2/README.md

 In this task, you will be grading the students using a spreadsheet but in actual scenario, you will use the company platform to grade assignments.

 Go over the files in each folder.
 Read each thoroughly.
 The main task in each folder is found in grading-rubric.md.
-Make sure to complete the tasks for both Android and Web.
+Make sure to complete the tasks for both Android and iOS.